-The Community Foundaion of Westmorealand County Impact Fund is providing support to CFAR to develop an implementation plan for the Community Arts and Reintigration Project (CARP) in Westmoreland County.
-CARP is a restorative justice-based program that will bring together community members and orgnizations, victims and victim advocates, and both recently released and currently incarcerated inmates to develop and construct murals that will be placed on dilapidated buildings in targeted cities thoughout the county.
+The Community Foundation of Westmoreland County Impact Fund is providing support to CFAR to develop an implementation plan for the Community Arts and Reintegration Project (CARP) in Westmoreland County.
+CARP is a restorative justice-based program that will bring together community members and orgnizations, victims and victim advocates, and both recently released and currently incarcerated inmates to develop and construct murals that will be placed on dilapidated buildings in targeted cities throughout the county.

 Project Leader: Tim Holler

 Private Industry Council 2

 Conducting an evaluation of a Substance Abuse Education in Workforce Development grant.